best-nazar/go-web-app/tests/TEST-CASE.md

-        Given:  As Admin User I want to see User Details information When    I hit 'Details' link in Action column on the row Then    I can see all details and additional action buttons: Edit, Suspend, Back
+        Given:  As Admin User I want to see User Details information When    I hit 'Details' link in Action column on the row Then    I can see all details and additional action buttons: Edit, Activate/Deactivate, Back

         Given: As Admin User I want to see User Details information When    I send a wrong user ID number in URL `/admin/user/details/XX` Then    I see the Not found error message

+        Given: As Admin User I'd like to Edit User properties (email, birthday) When    I hit Edit buton
+        Then    change the information in the modal window, and save it.

+        Given: As Admin User, I update User details When    with empty or wrong data format
+        Then    I see an error.